 Motorcycle boots should also be rated under CE regulations for Personal Protective Equipment.
 This can either be to a 2015 standard (three digits) or 2017 standard (4 digits) and these will either be a ‘1’ or a ‘2’.
 Ideally, look for as many ‘2’s as you can.
 There may also be other designations, such as WR (water resistant) or WAD for water displacement from inside.

-Seal of Approval: We've tested this product and have found it performs well.
 RST bills the Paragon 2s as touring boots but they have more than a hint of sportiness to them.
 With a microfibre upper and a Hipora waterproof and breathable membrane, they should keep water out while heel vents help to keep the feet cool in hot weather.
 There's TPU padding to the shin and the ankle as well as sturdy heel and toe boxes and plenty of bracing without affecting feel nor comfort.
+Seal of Approval: We've tested this product and have found it performs well - read our in-depth review here.

 The new Sport Master from Dainese includes Dainese's Axial Distortion Control System that allows forward and backward motion but not torsional movement, to prevent sprains.
 The Sport Master GTX is built with a Gore-Tex membrane, which means it is wind and waterproof but allows the foot to breath.
 It is designed to sit inside trousers unlike traditional sports boots that would have leathers tucked in, to prevent water entering through the top.